CiscoDevNet/codemotion-amsterdam-2017/README.md

 # <a id="code-labs"></a>Thanks for joining the DevNet CodeLabs

-__Pick a lab in the list below to experience what is takes to [create a ChatBot](#lab-botl-ngrok), or to add [Voice and SMS interactions](#lab-voice-machine) to your existing apps
-Note that the labs below can be taken in any order as they are independant one from another__
+__Pick a lab in the list below to experience how to [create a ChatBot](#lab-botl-ngrok), or add [Voice and SMS interactions](#lab-voice-machine) to existing apps.
+Note that the labs below can be taken in any order as they are independant one from another.__

 ## From ZERO to Enterprise ChatBots with Cisco Spark APIs